Without the right technical support, MDTs may unravel

 - The patient is discharged from the team

-Full disclosure The author CEO of a company that makes handover software — the CAREFUL platform
+Full disclosure The author is the CEO of a company that makes handover software — the CAREFUL platform